 The Aquincum Civil Town reached its largest geographical extent at the turn of the 2nd and 3rd centuries AD, with an estimated population of 10-15 thousand.
 Although the Civil Town’s layout and size was in constant change, its characteristic buildings – the pillars of the aqueduct, the amphitheatre, and the rectangular town walls – were visible throughout the four centuries of the Roman period and remain defining features of the cityscape to this day.

-The Archaeological Park presents approximately one-third of the Aquincum Civil Town.
+The Archaeological Park presents approximately one-quarter of the Aquincum Civil Town.
 The visible remains evoke primarily the town’s layout at the turn of the 2nd and 3rd centuries AD.
 Visitors can see at the intersection of the main roads the forum with the connected temple, the large public baths, and the row of tabernae.
 The houses and workshops of craftsmen were in the south-eastern and northern parts of the town, while the homes of wealthier citizens and local officials were built farther from the main roads.